Mapping Variations of Redshift Distributions with Probability Integral Transforms: Conclusion

 We have presented a method for transferring variations between realisations of PDFs in one ensemble onto another PDF (or ensemble of PDFs).
 Our method, dubbed PITPZ, may have general applications for propagating uncertainties on posterior probability functions.
 In addition to providing a treatment of the algorithm, we derive analytic estimates of the conservation rules for the first three moments (mean, variance, and skewness) of the PDFs used.

 We illustrate the use of this method with an experiment in the context of the weak gravitational lensing survey redshift calibration problem, for which the redshifts for large numbers of galaxies are estimated.
 We find that our method is an improvement over simpler mean shifts of PDFs for transferring higher-order information.
 We show that this higher-order information is critically important in the context of redshift calibration by propagating redshift distributions to total gravitational lensing signal amplitude, which relates directly to the cosmological constraints of lensing surveys.
 In summary, we find for our fiducial test case involving photometric zero-point uncertainty for a DES Y3-like survey ($z_{\mathrm{lens}} = 0.25$) that our method recovers the true uncertainty on lensing amplitude to within 1 per cent, in contrast to an underestimate of as much as 30 per cent when using mean shifts.
+The difference between PITPZ and mean shift on lensing amplitude reflects the importance of this method for cosmology analyses requiring redshift distributions.

 We confirm that the numerical errors associated with our software implementation of our method fall well-within the LSST DESC Year 10 uncertainty targets for redshift calibration.
 By contrast, using simple mean shifts exceeds this uncertainty target in the mean redshift in our test case.
 While in our test case the error on the variance introduced by mean shifts is still so small as to fall within the LSST DESC Y10 uncertainty target in the scatter in redshift, it is the accumulated effect for all higher moments, and when also accounting for multiple independent sources of redshift uncertainty, that propagates directly to uncertainty on cosmological parameters, which may justify the additional complexity of PITPZ relative to mean shifts.
 Based on these results, we conclude that future galaxy lensing surveys should consider using PITPZ for propagating redshift uncertainties.